vladyslav-pauk/grad-stats/phd_stats/README.md

 ### Setting Up the Environment

-To get started with this project, follow the following steps.
+To get started, follow these steps:

 1. Clone the repository to your local machine:
    ```